 Perhaps the most interesting place I went to is Burger Joint.
 Mainly because of where it is located and how you access it.
 It’s located in the very upscale Le Parker Meridien Hotel hidden behind long red velvet curtains.

 You might be thinking it’s upscale too, but nope.
 Upon entering you find that…

 It, in fact, has the most casual bar-like atmosphere and the most casual food.

 I’m talking you have to grab your own paper plates stacked on the counter to put your food on when your order is called type of casual!

 The burger was tasty, but it was the fries that I couldn’t get enough of.
-They reminded me of McDonald’s fries which I haven’t had in over 3 years.
+They reminded me of McDonald’s fries which I haven’t had since December 2014.
 I’m so thankful I got full because I could’ve eaten the entire brown paper bag filled with fries!